Vanilla Orchid: Best Tips on How to Grow Vanilla Indoors

 Once the orchid has reached the top of the support that it climbs on, it will start to dangle.
 This is one internal signal that the orchid will produce flowers.
 An orchid that is still climbing will not flower, so resist the urge to fixate the dangling twines into the sphagnum pole.

-Image cropped.
-Vanilla Beans" by jamieanne is licensed under CC BY-ND 2.0
+Image Credit: Vanilla Beans" by jamieanne

 Where to Buy Vanilla Orchids?